top of page

 Therefore, insisting on eating lamb as the Passover symbol impedes the symbols of the unleavened bread and wine of the New Covenant given by Christ himself (1Pet.
 1:18-20; Rev. 13:8).

-And while they were eating, Jesus, having taken the bread and having blessed it, broke it, and giving it to the disciples, said, “Take, eat; THIS IS MY BODY.”
+And while they were eating, Jesus, having taken the bread and having blessed it, broke it, and giving it to the disciples, said, “Take, eat; this is my body.”
 And having taken the cup, and having blessed it, he said, “Drink from it, everyone; for this is my blood of the covenant, which is being poured out for many for the release of sins” (Mt.
 26:26-28; RNT; emphasis added).

 Let us be clear: Christ’s death ended the First Covenant animal sacrificial system (Mt.
 5:17; Jn.
 19:30; Heb.
 9:28; 10:10, 14; 1Cor.
 5:7).
 The law has not changed, only the symbols.

-The old symbol of the First Covenant Passover of the lamb and the new symbols introduced during the Supper of the unleavened bread and wine point to the same reality - Jesus Christ, the Lamb of God.
+The old symbol of the First Covenant Passover of the lamb and the new symbols introduced during the supper of the unleavened bread and wine point to the same reality - Jesus Christ, the Lamb of God.
 The Apostle Paul reiterates this point to the Corinthian Church both then and now.

 The cup of blessing which we bless, is it not a participation in the blood of Christ?
 The bread which we break, is it not a participation in the body of Christ?
 (1 Cor.
 10:16; RSV; Emphasis added)